lobrien0/JupyterHub-docker/README.md

 # Method #2: From Docker Repository

-The quickest and easiest way to host this JupyterHub server is to pull it from my docker repository.
+> **Quick note:** This options is great for container customization, but reqires some Docker know-how if you want to do more than the default.

-You can *pull* and *run* the image all with one command,but first make sure [docker](https://docs.docker.com/get-docker/) is installed on you system
+You can *pull* and *run* the image all with one command

 ```bash
 docker run -d -p 8000:8000 lobr266238/jupyterhub-basic		# Will pull latest image